nyash-qq/galaxy-plugin-twitch/README.md

 * App has some problems starting games installation process automatically
 * No support for games on MacOS

-### Galaxy Client
-* "Not compatible" grey "Install" button is an issue in the GLX itself and should be fixed soon™

 ### Plugin TODO
 * Friends / chat
 * Web-based (no client) library retrieval